mkazemiv/memorializedme-conda-demo/README.md

 REM Run the Flask application
 flask run --host=0.0.0.0
 ```
-**NOTE**: When launching the app via Anaconda [(shown later in the instructions)](https://github.com/mkazemiv/super-duper-disco/#running-application), Anaconda uses your user home folder as the default directory.
-In this script, the line that says `cd test\super-duper-disco` **should navigate from *your specific user* folder directly to the *project* folder**.
+**NOTE**: When launching the app via Anaconda [(shown later in the instructions)](https://github.com/mkazemiv/memorializedme-conda-demo/#running-application), Anaconda uses your user home folder as the default directory.
+In this script, the line that says `cd test\memorializedme-conda-demo` **should navigate from *your specific user* folder directly to the *project* folder**.
 So, make sure to confirm that the path specified in this line of the script successfully changes directories as stated.

 - Some clarification in case you're confused: In my case, for example, my user folder is `C:\Users\mkazemiv` and the `test` folder (where the project is) is located directly in my user directory, which makes navigation easy.
-So, from my user folder, I can simply run `cd test\super-duper-disco` and reach the project folder.
+So, from my user folder, I can simply run `cd test\memorializedme-conda-demo` and reach the project folder.

 *If you're unsure about the path you're using for this line of the script and would like to test it*:
 - start a new CMD.exe prompt or Powershell window (I'm using a CMD.exe prompt here but the commands are exactly the same for Powershell)